 The answer isn’t always simple.
 But what is guaranteed is that an insurance adjuster will be calling soon to discuss a settlement offer.

 Don’t settle before learning your legal rights.
-The Atlanta lawyers at The Champion Firm, P.C., can explain when it’s best to call a car accident attorney for help.
+The Atlanta lawyers at The Champion Firm, Personal Injury Attorneys, P.C., can explain when it’s best to call a car accident attorney for help.

 When Someone Has Been Injured

 You should always seek advice from a car accident attorney if you, a passenger or anybody else was injured in a crash.

 Even a minor fender bender can result in aches and pains.
 But in more serious accidents, the likelihood of a substantial injury is greater.
 Medical costs for people who suffer catastrophic car accident injuries can easily reach into the millions over the course of a lifetime, not to mention financial losses stemming from lost income.

 Remember that some injuries may not be detected immediately after a car crash.
 For that reason, it’s important that you see a doctor as soon as possible to be checked for any hidden injuries.
 Make sure to tell them that you were in a car accident so that is documented on your medical record.